-Even if you can afford it, it’s never a good idea to do buy something on impulse.
-Because you could be missing out on a better deal somewhere or you’re simply after the retail therapy and not the actual item itself.
+Even if you can afford it, it’s never a good idea to buy something on impulse.
+Because you could be missing out on a better deal somewhere, or you’re simply after the retail therapy and not the actual item itself.

 My rule is to give myself a few days, sometimes up to a month, before buying anything unnecessary.

-On several occasions, I actually end up deciding against the purchase because I realized that it would be a frivolous expense.
+On several occasions, I actually ended up deciding against the purchase because I realized that it would be a frivolous expense.